cosmos/developer-portal/academy/2-cosmos-concepts/4-messages.md

 }
 ```

-Which after compilation, you register together with your interface registry so that the module knows to send any `MsgCreateGame` to the `CreateGame` function of the `MsgClient` interface.
+After compilation, you register this together with your interface registry so that the module knows to send any `MsgCreateGame` to the `CreateGame` function of the `MsgClient` interface.

-You also define a local `msgServer` that implements the `CreateGame` function with the required actions such as:
+You also define a local `msgServer` that implements the `CreateGame` function with the required actions, such as:

 * Extracting and verifying the players and other values from the message.
 * Creating a new game and saving it to storage.